GRIMSTON WARREN NARROW GAUGE RAILWAY

 ©National Library of Scotland

-Grimston Warren photographs
+Grimston Warren railway photographs

 Other pages that might be of interest include the first one, which shows more on Bawsey sidings.